Family of Lewis Gilbert CONIBEAR and Ada Mary GRIBBLE

 Vancouver, British Columbia, Canada |

-In 1881 Lewis is with his sister Georgina and brother-in-law George Carpenter at 5 Knights Hill, Norwood, Surrey.
+In 1881 Lewis was with his sister Georgina and brother-in-law George Carpenter at 5 Knights Hill, Norwood, Surrey.

 Lewis was the Chief Engineer on the Great Slave Lake